negaram/negar.asgari/README.md

 Hi!
 I'm **Negar Asgari**.
 I'm from [Tehran](https://en.wikipedia.org/wiki/Tehran) .
-I was born in Shahriyar and grew up in Marlik and Andishe.
 I have a bachelor's degree in Computer Engineering.
 I'm currently a master's student in Computer Engineering.
 I am doing my thesis that is about using CNN in Numerical Dataset.
 I want to figure out whether is CNN good for a dataset with many features and many records or not.

 When I was a bachelor's student, I didn't know what I want to do.
 I started to learn Android Programming, but I understood it was not for me.
 After two or three years, I have been familiar with Machine Learning, and I said to myself  "Yes, it is for me.
 I like Machine Learning and Deep Learning.
 In the future, I want to be a Deep Learning Engineer."